Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 Casa Pombo

-Beautiful 16th-century house with high ceiling rooms, flowered courtyards, and stone arches.
+Beautiful 16th-century house with high ceiling rooms and flowered courtyards.

 Luxury hotel in San Diego